DenfeldRobotics4009/2016_Freckles/README.md

-# 2016_Freckles (remap)
+# 2016_Freckles
-The Python 3 code for Freckles, team 4009's Stronghold robot, currently in development & approximately 57% official in this branch.
-Currently untested, may or may not work.
+The Python 3 code for Freckles, team 4009's Stronghold robot, currently in development.
+Somewhat tested, may or may not work.
 Always needs a sim run.